Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/PRESENTATION.md

 Now you might think this is a lot to keep track of.
 But don't worry, we have more for you to worry about ;D

-the second argument, is us asking you the file type.
-Which should be simple, non?
+The second argument, is us asking you the file type.
+Which should be simple, no?

 FILE_TYPE | VALUE | MEANING
 --- | --- | ---